vijaysharm/gezzoo-node/README.md

   + The dialog should be displayed for a given amount of time.
   + The dialog should also be able to display results from a user action (i.e. YOU GUESSED RIGHT!!!)
 + Add a 'user guessed x' type in the action screen
+  + Make this item look better and add that they were wrong/right
 + Disable Submit button on action/reply screens
 + Have the API return you an object with localized strings.
 You can also have different messages in the text box to make the experience a little more fun.
 + Implement the 'flip' button to show that the user has already flipped this character.